f4eTrTT0c/BiasVarianceDecomposition/README.md

 ## Installation
 Experiments were run on Python 3.6 with scikit-learn 0.20.3, tensorflow-gpu 1.13.1 and keras 2.2.4.
 In principle, we encourage to always use the latest version.
 A Python 3.6 environment should contain the following packages:

 `pip install numpy`

 `pip install pandas`

 `pip install scikit-learn`

-`pip install tensorflow` (or: `pip install tensorflow-gpu` when running on GPU) `pip install keras`
+`pip install tensorflow` (or: `pip install tensorflow-gpu` when running on GPU)

+`pip install keras`

 ## References
-[1] Domingos,P.: A unified bias-variance decomposition and its applications.
+[1] Domingos,P.:A unified bias-variance decomposition and its applications.
 In: Langley, P. (ed.)
 Proceedings of the Seventeenth International Conference on Machine Learning (ICML 2000), Stanford University, Stanford, CA, USA, June 29–July 2, 2000, pp. 231–238.
 Morgan Kaufmann (2000)